Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 In an increasingly interconnected industrial ecosystem, where IoT factories are the norm, this gap constitutes a significant strategic vulnerability.

-Only 34% of the sample have initiated AI and GenAI projects, while just 3% use them in a structured and established way.
+Only 34% of the sample has launched AI and GenAI projects, while just 31% uses them in a structured and established manner.

 1. Analysis of strategic information